tmjaga/booking-app/README.md

     "message": "This Room is not available for this period" }
 ```
-> On Booking created event a new mail notification with New Booking Details will be sent to all Users
+> On Booking created event a new mail notification with New Booking Details will be sent  in the background to all Users.
+To check emails, start processing jobs on the queue as a daemon before sending request:
+>
+>```json
+>./vendor/bin/sail artisan queue:work
+>```

 - Request Body example:
 ```json